Kitami: History and actual situation

 Kitami's first economy was the natural production of Mentha (Mint).
-During at one time (pre-war) the region exported mint (known as hakka locally) in a scale that represented the supply of 70% of the world's mint consumption at its peak.
-Nowadays It is the most important city of the Okhotsk region.
+At one time (pre-war) the region exported mint (known as hakka locally) on a scale that represented the supply of 70% of the world's mint consumption at its peak.
+Nowadays it is the most important city of the Okhotsk region.
 Due to its size, Kitami is the main industrial and commercial pole of the region.
 The number of employees by industry is divided by 7.6% for the primary industry, 18.8% for the secondary industry, and 73.6% for the tertiary industry (2010).
 These economic proportions are comparable to major cities in Hokkaido but, in terms of primary industry, the percentage is higher when compared with other cities alike.

 Agriculture

 The extensive farmlands of the city are surrounded by grand nature stretches over 110 km east to west from the foot of the Taisetsu mountains to the Sea of Okhotsk coast.
 Abundant sunlight and fertile soil support the production of diverse produce, including rice, wheat/barley, potatoes, beet, beans and other upland crops, onions and other vegetables, as well as dairy products, beef, pork and other livestock products.Efforts are being made to produce diverse farm products by making the most of the climate and characteristics of each district.
 Clean agriculture harmonious with the natural environment is promoted by minimising the use of chemical fertilisers and synthetic pesticides to deliver safe, reliable and high-quality farm products to consumers.